realtnt/realtnt/README.md

 ## 👨‍💻 About me:

-Getting back into dev after a 20 year hiatus!
-Worked in games between 2000 and 2002 and started learning Web Dev in January 2022.
+Currently working as a full time iOS developer.

-- :seedling: I'm currently learning Ruby, Python, HTML/CSS, JS and React.
+- :seedling: I'm currently learning Swift and SwiftUI.

 - :zap: In my free time, I like to cook, play tennis and shoot some hoops with my kids.